 Immediately after being released from the hospital, I found myself extremely “disoriented”.
 I had little to no control over what came out of my mouth.
 It was like the wall that usually exists between my brain and my mouth had been struck by lightening and the river of thoughts in my mind were spilling out of the dam.
 I was concerned that I was calling my therapist almost daily to complain that she had taken my ability to feel shame away.

-But while on a holiday recently with my wife and some friends, my friend Tony said something that has had me being very cautions about how I interact with people since, “What if what you are calling disoriented is how normal people think?”.
+But while on a holiday recently with my wife and some friends, one friend said something that has had me being very cautions about how I interact with people since, “What if what you are calling disoriented is how normal people think?”.
 I went to the hospital to fix a problem that I had.
 But I was so used to living with the problem that living without it feels like an even bigger problem.
 This is one of those situations where the fixed version may be less desirable than the damaged one.

 See, I have spent my life purposely packaging myself for the benefit of others.
 So much so that people have come to expect me to make myself smaller or to take a more disadvantaged position for their benefit.
 The reaction now that that isn’t happening is almost hostile in some instances.